bamlab/react-native-testing/README.md

 #### Hide unwanted warnings

 To hide unwanted warnings, you can override the console.error function (as well as console.log and console.warn).
-This is done in the [setup file]("./src/utils/tests/setup.ts").
+This is done in the [setup file]("./src/utils/tests/setup.ts") referenced in the [jest config]("./jest.config.js").
 Here it is used for example to hide errors concerning the `act function`, a problem due to React that they fixed in the version 16.9 but still occurs with react native.